No matter how much research you do, not every marketing campaign will get positive results.

 Here’s an A/B testing checklist to review before running your first test:

-- Create two versions of the same ad, landing page, etc.
+- Create two versions of the same ad, landing page, app, etc.

-- Chose a testing tool to help you run your test.
-(More on that later.)
+- Choose a testing tool to help you run your test (more on that later).

-- After two or so weeks, take a look at the results.
+- After a couple of weeks, take a look at the results.
 Which version won?

-You can test virtually anything in your marketing materials or on your website: headlines, calls to action, body copy, images, etc. If you can change it, you can test it.
+You can test virtually anything in your marketing materials or on your website: headlines, CTAs, body copy, images, navigation bar placement, etc. If you can change it, you can test it.

 That doesn’t mean you should spend months testing every little thing.
 Instead, focus on changes most likely to have a big impact on traffic and conversions.